CI/CD for a Pentest VM

 That sums it up for Packer and Proxmox.
 Feel free to adapt any step to your needs - in the end you should see a success message like the following one and a new template in your Proxmox host.

-You could configure the behaviour of cloud-init by modifying the file /etc/cloud/cloud.dfg but that is out of scope for this series.
+You could configure the behaviour of cloud-init by modifying the file /etc/cloud/cloud.dfg but that is out of scope for this blog.
 By default, it will add the specified user as the only user and grant it root permissions.

-Deploy Staging and Production VM with Terraform
+Deploy Staging and Production VMs with Terraform

 Having a template available, we now want to clone it to create a staging and production machine for our CI/CD pipeline.
-The staging VM will be used for feature and integration tests while the production VM is going to be the one we can use as base image to deploy during engagements.
+The staging VM will be used for integration tests while the production VM is going to be the one we can use as base image to deploy during engagements.

 For this we are going to use Terraform.
 Terraform is tool that we can use to declare the systems that we want to have in our infrastructure.
 Based on that, it will use the Proxmox API to build the environment.